-- 6. For purposes of this SSA, reference to: - (a) "Element of a financial statement" or "element" means an "element, account or item of a financial statement"; - (b) "Financial Reporting Standards in Singapore" means the Financial Reporting Standards (FRSs) issued by the Accounting Standards Council; and - (c) A single financial statement or to a specific element of a financial statement includes the related disclosures.
+- 6. For purposes of this SSA, reference to: - (a) "Element of a financial statement" or "element" means an "element, account or item of a financial statement"; - (b) "Financial Reporting Standards" means the Singapore Financial Reporting Standards (International), Financial Reporting Standards in Singapore or Singapore Financial Reporting Standard for Small Entities issued by the Accounting Standards Council; and - (c) A single financial statement or to a specific element of a financial statement includes the related disclosures.
 (Ref: Para.
 A2)